anish-sahoo/asahoo.dev/src/blog/building-with-gatsby.md

 ---
-title: "Building with Gatsby and React"
+title: "Sample Blog Post"
 date: "2025-08-12"
 slug: "building-with-gatsby-react"
 tags: ["gatsby", "react", "tailwind", "portfolio"]
 ---

 This is a sample article to display how things should look like.
-I will be posting real stuff in the future
+I will be posting real stuff in the future and take this down later.

 ## React Components